yuzujin/yuzujin.github.com/index.md

 To see a world in a grain of sand,
 And a heaven in a wild flower,
 Hold infinity in the palm of your hand,
 And eternity in an hour.
+                     -- William Blake

 ### Posts